jetjs/examples/hello/README.md

 npm start
 ```

-5. Open your app in the browser http://localhost:3000/.
+5. Open your application in the browser: http://localhost:3000/